cormullion/juliamonomaster/website/index.md

 ```
 @@

-(I originally liked the idea of a more circular ``@`` sign, but in practice it doesn’t work at small point sizes, as the details disappear.
+(I originally liked the idea of a circular ``@`` sign, but in practice it doesn’t work too well at small point sizes, as the details disappear.
 But I’ve kept it anyway.)

 ## If you really don't like any ligatures